-- A major commercial bank, as administrative agent, in connection with a $500 million syndicated senior unsecured revolving credit and term loan facility for a publicly traded real estate investment trust in the hospitality sector.
-The facility included an accordion feature, enabling the facility to be increased to $850 million in the aggregate.
+- Represented a commercial bank, as administrative agent, in connection with a $500 million syndicated senior unsecured revolving credit and term loan facility for a publicly traded real estate investment trust in the hospitality sector.
+The facility included an accordion feature, enabling the facility to be increased to $850 million in the aggregate

-- Commercial and investment banks as buyers and various investment funds as sellers in multiple repurchase facilities ranging from $50 million to $500 million for performing commercial real estate loans.
+- Represented commercial and investment banks as buyers and various investment funds as sellers in multiple repurchase facilities ranging from $50 million to $500 million for performing commercial real estate loans

 - Represented a commercial bank in establishing a $300 million repurchase facility for tax liens

 - Represented a government sponsored enterprise in connection with the origination of a $2.4 billion credit facility secured by 67 multifamily properties

 Professional and Civic Activities